Chuo-ku Tourism Association Official Blog

 IMG_3548_.jpg

-There seem to be many varieties of Chiran tea, but it was easy to drink because of the seaside.
+It seems that there are many varieties even when it comes to Chiran tea, but it was easy to drink because of the amami.

-Just by tasting several kinds of tea so far, the astringency, sweetfish, fragrance, etc. are clearly different, respectively.
+Just by tasting several kinds of tea so far, the astringency, sesame seeds, aromas, etc. are clearly different.

-I was aware of the many types of Japanese tea that are often forgotten in the present age when PET bottle tea became established.
+I was reminded of the many types of Japanese tea that are often forgotten in modern times when PET bottle tea has become established.

-As in Japan, U.K. (Tea) is a country famous for its tea culture.
+U.K. (tea) is a country that is famous for its tea culture as well as in Japan.

-There are few black teas in plastic bottles in supermarkets in the UK.
+There are few black teas in plastic bottles at supermarkets in the UK.

-At home, tea is brewed and drunk with tea leaves or tea bags, and on the go, the tea is brewed in the same way in a tea room or mobile sales car.
+At home, tea is brewed and drunk with tea leaves or tea bags, and on the go, you purchase tea brewed in the same way in a tea room or mobile sales car.

-Now that Japanese food has become a global boom, we have once again confirmed the goodness of Japanese tea (of tea leaves) and confirmed the importance of Japanese tea.
+Now that Japanese food has become a global boom, we have once again confirmed the goodness of Japanese tea (tea leaves)

-It would be nice if we could communicate the appeal to overseas people.
+It would be nice to be able to spread the charm to overseas people.

 Continue